daxpat2000/Car-Dealership-System/README.md

 # Car-Dealership-System-with-GUI

-To login using admin, used "password" as the password.
+To login using admin, use "password" as the password.

 To login as emploee, login fist as a admin once, and get one of the employee id.
 Then use the employee id to login.